pupil-labs/hmd-eyes/README.md

 ## Setup:

 1- Run Pupil Capture or Pupil Service in ubuntu/mac.
-Pupil Server has to be turned on.
+Pupil Remote has to be turned on.

 2- Open Assets/scene/Calibration.unity with the Unity Editor

-3- Configure PupilGaze's property "Server IP" to point to Pupil PC (Port: 50020)
+3- Configure PupilGaze's property "Server IP" to point to the PC running Pupil Remote (Port: 50020)

 [4- Some headsets like the HTC Vive require the Open VR SDK, which is not enabled in the project by default.
 You can add it by going to Edit -> Project Settings -> Player -> Other Settings and selecting it using the +-symbol ("Virtual Reality Supported" has to be checked too)]